connecticut Chapter logo

 Governor Lamont: Clean Up the State Owned Fossil Fuel Capitol Area Heating Systems

 The Capitol Area System is one of the oldest polluting fossil fuel power systems in Connecticut.
-It is supplying steam and chilled water for heating and cooling 18 buildings in Hartford including state-owned buildings.
-Hartford, where the Capital Area System is located, is one of the country’s asthma capitals.
+It is supplying steam and chilled water for heating and cooling multiple buildings in Hartford including state-owned buildings.
+Hartford, where the Capitol Area System is located, is one of the country’s asthma capitals.

 The State of Connecticut purchased this aging plant in 2022 and will need to find a new way to provide heat and cooling to the buildings it serves.
 Governor Lamont has the opportunity and responsibility to ensure the State of Connecticut lives up to its environmental justice and climate commitments by ensuring that this dirty system is replaced with 100% clean and renewable technology.